webplatform/docs/tutorials/The_basics_of_HTML/index.md

 In 2000, the W3C also published the XHTML 1.0 specification, which was HTML re-structured to be a valid XML document.

-In 2007, the W3C restarted the work on HTML by creating a new working group and adopting the work started by the [[WhatWG]] as [[HTML5]].
+In 2007, the W3C restarted the work on HTML by creating a new working group and adopting the work started by the [http://whatwg.org/ WhatWG] as HTML5.
 In this course we will be using HTML5, but don't worry — if you have already done some work in HTML4, you won't need to relearn everything.
 HTML5 contains all of HTML4 (albeit with some features redefined), and also adds some new powerful features on top.
 We'll make it clear when something we are talking about is new in HTML5.

-You may also want to read [[HTML/Training/What_is_HTML|What is HTML?]]

 == The structure of an HTML document ==